OK, Google, what can you do? New tips and tricks for the Google Home

 Have a little fun with Easter eggs

-Much like Alexa, the Google Home has a sense of humor.
+Much like Alexa, Google Assistant has a sense of humor.
 Just ask it for “Things you can do,” and the device will offer a variety of fun activities, including poetry, (bad) beatboxing, and a host of trivia games.
 With a quick search, you can also turn up a bunch of funny queries, such as “Hey Google, are you Skynet?” and “OK Google, Hodor.”
+Having a birthday party?
+You can even say, “OK Google, sing ‘Happy Birthday.'”